neurodatascience/file_tree_check/README.md

 ### Use case examples

 This section will provide config files for some common use case dependent on the analysis and the outputs necessary for each one.
-In the config file example, sections with <text> need to be replaced for your environement like the path to the output file to be generated.
+In the examples of config file, sections with text between <> need to be replaced with your values or preferences (e.g. the path to the output file to be generated, whether or not to print plots to the screen).

 #### 1: Get the tree-like text representation of a file structure to understand how it is organized.
 If understanding the organization of your files is what you want more than any metrics, this is how to get the tree structure in a text file.

-Modify the config file the produce only the tree output and set the search criteria and categorization section with regular expression to not exclude any file.
+This config file produces only the tree output and sets the search criteria and categorization section with regular expression that do not exclude any file.
 Any measures set to "yes" in the config will be displayed in the tree output alongside their file/directory.
 Example of config file :
 ```